dsidavis/DSIWeb/content/articles/Events/2019_Winter_W_DynamicViz.md

 ## Prerequisites & Target audience

 This workshop is aimed at researchers (students, postdoctoral scholars, faculty, staff) who are working with data and using graphics for exploratory analyses and scholarly communication (i.e., publications).
-Learners should attend or view recordings of the prior workshops in the series.earners should be comfortable working in R and should bring a laptop with a working version of R and RStudio installed.
-Prior to attending, learners should pre-install the R packages: [plotly for R](https://cran.r-project.org/web/packages/plotly/index.html) , [ggplot2](https://cran.r-project.org/web/packages/ggplot2/index.html), [rbokeh](https://cran.r-project.org/web/packages/rbokeh/index.html), [crosstalk](https://cran.r-project.org/web/packages/crosstalk/index.html), and [highcharter](https://cran.r-project.org/web/packages/highcharter/index.html).
+Learners should attend or view recordings of the prior workshops in the series.
+Learners should be comfortable working in R and should bring a laptop with a working version of R and RStudio installed.
+Prior to attending, registered learners will receive an email with a list of R packages to pre-install.